linuxl0s3r/vcs-apiserver/README.md

 ### Credits

-This report was forked from https://github.com/bshetti/fitcycle.git.
-Bill Shetti is the original creator of Fitcycle.
+This repo was forked from https://github.com/bshetti/api_server.
+Bill Shetti is the original creator of Api_Server.
 Modification have been made to the codebase and installation with input from Jacob Cherkas and myself.

 ## Contributors
 Bill Shetti